 Skin Trauma Physical trauma is another one of the common causes of tiny blood vessels breaking.
 A bruise or injury may cause capillaries to permanently dilate on the nose, chin, or cheeks, but so can certain facial treatments.
 Harsh microdermabrasion procedures experienced by people with sensitive skin or skin conditions that make them more apt to experience dilated capillaries may cause trauma.
-Likewise, popping pimples in a rough manner with too much force can also break blood vessels.
+Likewise, popping pimples with too much force can also break blood vessels.

 Treating Broken Capillaries: Lasers, Creams, and Home Remedies

 Several ways to treat broken blood vessels exist, such as laser treatments, or light therapy, including intense pulsed light.
 Utilizing topical creams may also help.